bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

   image: "/images/datamining/a-screen-showing-an-echocardiogram.jpg"
 excerpt: "Logistic Regression, SVG, Random Forest Classifier"
 ---
-Coronary artery disease continues to be a significant cause of mortality.
-The question remains is if higher risk patients for death could be identified and treated appropriately to avert mortality.

 This dataset is from the UCI database describing characteristics on an echocardiogram after someone sustained a heart attack (MI - myocardial infarction) and their survival after one year.
 Echocardiograms, or more simply an ultrasound of the heart, have many different measurements and the purpose of this project was to see if certain measurements or characteristics were predictive of survival at 1 year post-MI.

 __Dataset URL:__

-UCI Machine Learning Repository - Echocardiograms:

 [https://archive.ics.uci.edu/ml/datasets/echocardiogram](https://archive.ics.uci.edu/ml/datasets/echocardiogram)